triton-inference-server/server/docs/perf_analyzer.md

 perf_analyzer can also be used to benchmark [TorchServe](https://github.com/pytorch/serve) using the `--service-kind` option.
 The support is however only available through HTTP protocol.
-It also requires input to be provided via a json file.
+It also requires input to be provided via JSON file.

 Following invocation demonstrates how to configure perf_analyzer to issue requests to a running instance of `torchserve` assuming the